DonHulieo/server_scenarios/README.md

 **Q: How can I tell if this resource is working?**

-**A:** Visit Madrazo's Ranch (aka La Fuente Blanca) and you should see that there are deers, pigs, chickens, cows and Poodles.
+**A:** All scenario files up until 2612 (aka mpg9ec) are being streamed.
+Visit Madrazo's Ranch (aka La Fuente Blanca) and you should see that there are deers, pigs, chickens, cows and poodles.

 *(See screenshots above.)*